-“It’s a good question,” I told him, “We could ask my Magic 8-Ball, but it’s in the car and I don’t feel like making the long walk to the parking lot.”
+“It’s a good question,” I told him, “We could ask my Magic 8-Ball, but it’s in the car and I don’t feel like getting up.”

 The Price-to-Rent Ratio

-Perhaps one of the better indicators is something called the price-to-rent ratio, P/R, (as opposed to a P/E ratio) which is simply the median home price in a given region divided by the annual rent you can get for a similar home.
+Thankfully, there are ways to get a rough idea whether a particular housing market is under- or over-inflated.
+Perhaps one of the better indicators is something called the price-to-rent (P/R) ratio.
+The P/R ratio is simply the median home price in a given region divided by the annual rent you can get for a similar home.

-A low P/R can be a signal that regional home prices are cheap compared to renting.
-On the other hand, a high P/R can indicate that you’d be better off renting.
+A low P/R ratio can be a signal that regional home prices are cheap compared to renting.
+On the other hand, a high P/R ratio can indicate that you’d be better off renting.

 Still I think it is a terrific way to get a back of the envelope estimate as to whether it’s better to rent or buy.

 Just for fun, let’s use the P/R ratio to see whether it would be better to buy or rent houses in my neighborhood.